-The IT industry is promoting cloud computing and online applications as the new normal for computing, and unless you’ve been living under a rock for the past few years you have heard how it is supposed to make our computing lives ever so much better.
-Hiding under that rock might also have spared you from reading about the various failures and outages which impact users, forcing them to make do without the online solutions they have become so reliant upon.
+The IT industry is promoting Software as a Service and online applications as the new normal for computing, and unless you’ve been living under a rock for the past few years you have heard how it is supposed to make our computing lives ever so much better.
+Hiding under that rock might also have spared you from reading about the various failures and outages which impact users, forcing them to make do without the online applications and data they have become so reliant upon.
 It’s surprising, but not unimaginable, that businesses rely so heavily on applications and services that didn’t even exist a few short years ago.

-Removing the first adoptive barriers – those related to Internet-based computing, managing a mobile workforce, and outsourcing IT service – allows the business to experience the benefits attached to cloud computing models without introducing unnecessary risk through unneeded change.
+Removing the barriers for adopting an online working model allows the business to experience the benefits attached to cloud computing without introducing unnecessary risk through unneeded changes in software and applications.